morningspace/kubemacro-hub/macros/docs/delete-apires.md

 ```

 When delete the resource instance, you can also specify `--force` option to force delete, or use
-`--no-finalizer` option to clear the finalizer of the instance.
+`-F/--no-finalizer` option to clear the finalizer of the instance.
 This is helpful when you got some
 resource instances stuck in `Terminating` status which prevent them from being deleted with normal
 `kubectl delete`.